Bill Wyman's Rhythm Kings

-Bill Wyman's Rhythm Kings are an English blues rock band founded and led by bassist Bill Wyman of the Rolling Stones.
-Other personnel have varied depending on availability, an arrangement described in The Telegraph as "a fluctuating squad of veterans".
+Bill Wyman's Rhythm Kings were an English blues rock band founded and led by bassist Bill Wyman of the Rolling Stones.
+Other personnel varied depending on availability, an arrangement described in The Telegraph as "a fluctuating squad of veterans".
 Their concerts and albums tend to emphasize cover songs of blues, R&B and early rock and roll hits from the 1950s.

+History

 Wyman formed the Rhythm Kings after leaving the Rolling Stones in 1993 following their worldwide tour in support of Steel Wheels and a short hiatus from the music industry, citing a desire to work in smaller clubs and avoid the pressure of being in one of the most successful rock bands in the world.

 On 10 December 2007, Wyman and his band appeared alongside a reunited Led Zeppelin at the Ahmet Ertegun Tribute Concert at the O2 in London.

 In 2009, ex-Rolling Stones guitarist Mick Taylor was invited as a guest performer with Wyman's Rhythm Kings.

+The band have not performed live since 2014, and last released a studio album - Studio Time - in 2018.